aquietone/shareddata/README.md

 Per server/character configurations are stored in config/shareddata/ folder.

 Includes support for defining custom data sources to output data other than what is available via existing MQ TLOs.
 See section on Custom Data Sources.

+The script can be included into other scripts with require as well.
+See section on requiring SharedDataClient.

 # Usage